gil-kart/Image-De-blurring/README.md

 # Image-De-blurring
-Image De-blurring with a Neural Network
+Image De-blurring with a Convolutional Neural Network

 This is a university project I did while taking the course Computer Vision.